jwcarr/eyekit/GUIDE.md

 seq = eyekit.FixationSequence([[106, 490, 0, 100], [190, 486, 100, 200], [230, 505, 200, 300], [298, 490, 300, 400], [361, 497, 400, 500], [430, 489, 500, 600], [450, 505, 600, 700], [492, 491, 700, 800], [562, 505, 800, 900], [637, 493, 900, 1000], [712, 497, 1000, 1100], [763, 487, 1100, 1200]])
 ```

-Each fixation is represented by four numbers: its x-coordinate, its y-coordinate, its start time, and its end time (so, in this example, they all last 100ms).
+At a minimum, each fixation is represented by four numbers: its x-coordinate, its y-coordinate, its start time, and its end time (so, in this example, they all last 100ms).
 Once created, a `FixationSequence` can be traversed, indexed, and sliced just like an ordinary `list`.
 For example,

 ```python
 print(seq[5:10])